SaiTeja-Erukude/Covid-19-Visualization/README.md

 When hovered on the map, it displays the country/state name, number of confirmed, active, recovered cases and deaths.

-There's a layer control button on the top right corner of the map.
-It can be used to switch between world wide and india wide covid data.
+Using the layer control drop down button on the top right corner of the map, one can switch between the world wide, India wide data and different styles of map.

 Have a look at the visualization here : https://saiteja-erukude.github.io/Covid-Data-Visualaization/Covid.html